-Wellesley Scholarship Foundation need-based scholarships are available only after students have applied for financial aid directly from the college or university they intend to attend.
+Need-based scholarships from Wellesley Scholarship Foundation are available only after students have applied for financial aid directly from the college or university they intend to attend.
 Applicants should first fully explore all the institutional financial aid available to them.
 WSF will then strive to meet unmet need after assessing the financial aid package provided by the educational institution.
-To be clear, WSF will review scholarship applications only after receiving of a copy of the financial aid award letter provided by the educational institution the student will be attending.
+To be clear, WSF will review scholarship applications only after receiving a copy of the financial aid award letter provided by the educational institution the student will be attending.

-The Wellesley Scholarship Foundation (WSF) will soon begin accepting applications for the 2018-2019 college year.
-In order to be eligible to apply, applicants must be residents of Wellesley who are graduates of either a public or private high school or a Wellesley High School METCO student.
+The Wellesley Scholarship Foundation (WSF) will soon begin accepting applications for the 2020-21 college year.
 WSF only considers applications from students who intend to pursue either an undergraduate degree or a post-high school technical certification program.
 WSF does not award graduate school scholarships.

 Financial Aid Profile